telerik/kendo-ui-core/docs-aspnet-mvc/helpers/menu/overview.md

 ### Existing Instances

-To reference an existing Kendo UI Menu instance, use [`jQuery.data()`](http://api.jquery.com/jQuery.data/).
+To reference an existing Kendo UI Menu instance, use the [`jQuery.data()`](http://api.jquery.com/jQuery.data/) configuration option.
 After you establish a reference, use the [Menu API](../../../kendo-ui/api/javascript/ui/menu#methods) to control the behavior of the widget.

 ###### Example